 Concentration of Credit Risk - The Organization maintains its cash balances at several financial institutions.
 At various times during the year, certain amounts may exceed the federally insured limit.
-As of December 31, 2021, uninsured balances were \$1,892,820.
+As of December 31, 2022 and 2021, uninsured balances were \$3,206,943 and \$1,892,820, respectively.

-Accounts Receivable - As of December 31, 2021, accounts receivable consisted of receivables from event sponsorships for events that occurred during 2021.
+Accounts Receivable - As of December 31, 2022 and 2021, accounts receivable consisted of receivables from event sponsorships for events.
 Accounts receivable are stated at their net realizable value.
 If needed, an allowance for uncollectible accounts is determined based on experience and management's analysis of possible bad debts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance.
-There was no allowance for uncollectible accounts as of December 31, 2021.
+There was no allowance for uncollectible accounts as of December 31, 2022 and 2021.

 Promises to Give - Unconditional promises to give are recognized as revenue in the period received.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
 Promises to give are reported at the present value of amounts expected to be collected.
 Unconditional promises to give expected to be collected in future years are initially recorded at fair value using present value techniques incorporating risk-adjusted discount rates designed to reflect the assumptions market participants would use in pricing the asset.
 In subsequent years, amortization of the discounts is included in contributions revenue in the statements of activities.
-There were no promises to give as of December 31, 2021.
+There were no promises to give as of December 31, 2022 and 2021.